Get a head start in creating the next generation of innovative games by developing your creative and technical skills with a games design degree

 Popular options for further study include Masters degrees in 3D computer games design, commercial games development, artificial intelligence for games, games programming, games engineering and mobile app development.

-Further study can have a significant positive impact on your portfolio as you spend considerable periods of time working on high-quality advanced artwork and game designs.
+Further study allows you to create high-quality advanced artwork and game designs that are useful for your portfolio.
 This can give you an advantage in the workplace over undergraduates.
-Look for courses that are industry focused and have strong links with employers.
+Look for industry-focused courses that have strong links with employers.

 Some students pursue a PhD following their Masters, although this isn't very common.